 Biography

-analemmic, was awarded a residency and published by Nexus Press in Atlanta, Georgia.
 Bellavance has written and lectured extensively on contemporary art.
 From 1981 until 2005 she served on the faculty of the Department of Visual Art in the Peck School of the Arts at the University of Wisconsin-Milwaukee, where she also served as head of the Photography Program, director of Graduate Studies in Art, and interim associate dean.
-She is currently a professor of art and the director of the School of Art and Art History at James Madison University.
-She lives in Harrisonburg, Virginia.
+From 2005 until 2010 she served as professor of art and the director of the School of Art and Art History at James Madison University in Harrisonburg, Virginia.
+From 2010 until 2015 she served as professor of art and dean of the School of Art and Design in the New York State College of Ceramics at Alfred University in Alfred, New York.
+From 2015 until 2019 Bellavance served as the thirteenth president of Kendall College of Art and Design of Ferris State University (KCAD).